-The Lamppost Chair is a multi-functional reading chair designed for small spaces with an industrial modern, DIY aesthetic.
+A multi-functional reading chair for small spaces with an industrial modern, DIY aesthetic.

-Brainstorming designs were done by hand with marker on paper.
-Through discussion and iteration designs were refined until a final design was chosen.
+Concept development began by finding inspiration and brainstorm sketching with marker on paper.
+Through discussion and iteration, designs were refined until a final design was chosen.
 The design was finalized and modeled in Rhinoceros3D.
 Dimensions were extracted and used for templates for fabrication.

 The frame is made from cold rolled steel tubing finished with black textured spray paint and the shelf, seat and back rest is made from plywood finished with poly-acrylic for durability.
 Natural woven fabric, dark finishes for fasteners and an Edison light bulb come together to complete the industrial/DIY aesthetic.

 Did you LOVE this project?
 You might like these too!